 |A1||14/4/1965||A Wonderful Day Like Today||2:24|

 |B4||14/4/1965||The Other Half Of Me||2:45|

 TOP TWO TRACKS

 Sunrise, Sunset: A sublime performance of the famous wedding song from Fiddler On The Roof.
-Ogerman provides the hypnotic melody excellent string backing, and Sammy supplies the perfect reading: sentimental but not saccharine.
+Ogerman provides the hypnotic melody with excellent string backing and Sammy supplies the perfect reading: sentimental but not saccharine.
 Sammy explains the song’s finish: “Claus said to me, ‘Give it a bit of your own people’s feeling.’
-That’s when I did the Herbraic bit.”
+That’s when I did the Hebraic bit.”